PavanButke/springboot/Readme.md

 * Integrated an ModelMapper replacing mapToEntity and mapToDto
 * Integrated ResponseEntity for HTTPs status in accordance with action.
 * Updated MSGs
+* Get Product based on their names
+* Used concept of Custom Queries--> getByProductName()

 ### Dependencies